 - Instructions are automatically emailed to Discover students during Week 6.
 The OTEs for Discover Chicago will be available online during the window of Oct.
-11-24. - Instructions are automatically emailed to Explore students during Weeks 9-10.
-The OTEs for Explore Chicago will be available online during the window Nov.
-11-24.
+9-22. - Instructions are automatically emailed to Explore students during Weeks 9-10.
+The OTEs for Explore Chicago will be available online during the window Oct.
+30-Nov.
+12.

-Although students may complete OTEs on their own, we suggest that class time be set aside so that students can complete their OTEs on a smartphone or other mobile device.
+Although students may complete OTEs on their own, please set aside class time be set aside so that students can complete their OTEs on a smartphone or other mobile device.
 Instructors should not be present if the students complete the OTE in class.